UcefMountacer/PUTSLAM/README.md

 -in the wiki : speciied wrong file to change the path to dataset instead : Go to PUTSLAM/ressources/datasetConfig, find xml with the right dataset name (or create own), modify path with the right one then in the putslamfileModel.xml, specify name of this xml inside datasetConfig

-- installing qt4 libs on ubuntu 20
+-installing qt4 libs on ubuntu 20
 https://ubuntuhandbook.org/index.php/2020/07/install-qt4-ubuntu-20-04/

+-build g2o before building putslam : is required I guess